What is vocational education and training?

-VET systems in Europe can rely on a well-developed network of VET providers.
-These networks are governed with the involvement of social partners, such as employers and trade unions and in different bodies, for example chambers, committees and councils.
+VET systems in Europe can rely on a well-developed network of VET stakeholders.
+These networks are governed with the involvement of social partners, such as employers and trade unions, and in different bodies, for example chambers, committees and councils.

 Vocational education and training (VET) systems consist of initial and continuing VET.

 Initial vocational education and training (I-VET) is usually carried out at upper secondary level and post-secondary level before students begin working life.

 It takes place either in a school-based environment (mainly in the classroom) or in a work-based setting, such as training centres and companies.
 Although, this varies from country to country, depending on national education and training systems and economic structures.